 Day 1: Relax and treats

-In the evening we dressed up and went to The Rock, a popular seafood restaurant built on the top of a rock, right in the middle of the sea.
-We enjoyed the sunset sipping our cocktails, treated ourselves to a crustaceans-based dinner, and just marvelled at the clear sky full of stars.
+That night, we dressed up and headed to The Rock, a famous seafood restaurant perched on a rock in the middle of the sea.
+We soaked in the sunset with cocktails in hand, enjoyed a sumptuous seafood dinner, and marveled at the clear sky, bursting with stars.

 Day 2: Seaweed farming experience and Michamvi Kae

-We heard that Zanzibar is one of the top exporters of red seaweed and Paje is the main producer.
-The cultivation of this plant has been traditionally reserved for women.
-In fact, 90% of people occupied in this sector in Paje are females.
-Sadly, red seaweed is getting harder to grow in this area due to sea warming.
+Zanzibar is one of the top exporters of red seaweed, with Paje being the main producer.
+The cultivation of this plant has traditionally been a female-dominated industry, with 90% of workers in this sector in Paje being women.
+Unfortunately, rising sea temperatures are making it increasingly difficult to grow red seaweed in the area.

 For the other half of the day, we hired a taxi and went to Michamvi Kae beach.
 This beach is located in a bay and it is known to be one of the best places to watch sunsets in Zanzibar.
 On the beach there is a bar where they serve cocktails and fish too.
 The food was nice but the service was extremely slow (always remember: pole pole!).
 We took our time and enjoyed swimming, sunbathing, and taking photos at sunset.